railsuser2014/openobject-doc-book-en/source/index.rst

   <br/>
   <div class="tip">
   You will find in these pages a new integrated approach to enterprise management and best development practices.
-The books provided here have been best-sellers on Amazon for several months.
-You may also have a look at our <a href="">printed books</a> and <a href="">translations</a>.
+These books have been best-sellers on Amazon for several months.
+You may also have a look at our <a href="">printed books</a>.
+The content is <a href="/documentation_license.html#doc-license-link">licenced</a> by Open Object press.
   </div>
   <br/>
   <br/>